Emancipation of the British West Indies: James Williams' A Narrative of Events and the anti-apprenticeship campaign

-A Narrative of Events, since the First of August, 1834, by James Williams, an Apprenticed Labourer in Jamaica is one of the few published first person accounts by a former slave.
+A Narrative of Events, since the First of August, 1834, by James Williams, an Apprenticed Labourer in Jamaica is one of the few published first person accounts by a formerly enslaved person.
 It was published in a pamphlet in 1837 and was sold, reprinted and circulated across Britain and Jamaica.
 The narrative played a critical role in the anti-apprenticeship campaign launched by Joseph Sturge and other members of Britain's Central Emancipation Committee.
-The abolitionists were steadfast in their belief that apprenticeship was merely an continuation of slavery.
+The abolitionists were steadfast in their belief that apprenticeship was merely a continuation of slavery.
 In 1836, Sturge traveled to Jamaica to gather first hand information about the labour system.
 While there, he and other anti-apprenticeship activists met James Williams, an apprentice from St. Ann's Parish that worked on the Penshurst Plantation for the Senior family, who shared his experience with the abolitionists.
 Sturge organized to have his narrative recorded by an amanuensis and published it in hopes of informing the British public about Caribbean labour conditions and gaining widespread support for immediate abolition.

 The narrative vividly captures James Williams' experiences under the system of apprenticeship in Jamaica.
 The physical violence meted out apprentices and sexual abuse they faced are central to Williams' narrative.
 Throughout and in great detail, Williams explains how he was treated unfairly by his master and workhouse prisoners were tied to the treadmills, forced to "dance" on the machine after long days of labour and severely flogged.
-The disruptive effects of forced labour on the families of freed slaves, colonial officials' inability to effectively regulate the labour system, and the apprentices' poor living and working conditions are issues that Williams also discusses.
+The disruptive effects of forced labour on the families of freed Africans, colonial officials' inability to effectively regulate the labour system, and the apprentices' poor living and working conditions are issues that Williams also discusses.
 The narrative does not include any information about James Williams' early life and focuses solely on his time as an apprentice.
 Its narrow focus and centring of violence is likely a result of the narrative's political purpose and intended British audience and may suggest that abolitionists and the amanuensis who worked with Williams influenced what themes and details were included.
 Yet, despite the emphasis on violence, Williams describes how he attempted to resist exploitation through truancy, theft and appealing to magistrates for protection against his masters' abuses.